 Different kinds of drug offences will have different penalties.
 Many CDSA offences have strict mandatory minimums that will be handed down with each offence.
 The following chart is intended to assist you in understanding what those penalties may be.
 (These penalties are accurate at the time of publication but may change in the future).

 To beat a drug trafficking charge in Ontario, your lawyer must be knowledgeable, experienced and a persuasive advocate on your behalf.
 Drug trafficking convictions can negatively impact your life for years to come, which is why you must seek out drug trafficking lawyers who are experts in the field.
 It goes without saying that to beat a drug trafficking charge will require money to cover your lawyer time.
-In that case it is always wise to check personal loans to pay off your legal expenses and save yourself from being imprisoned.
+In that case it is always wise to check a personal loan option to pay off your legal expenses and save yourself from being imprisoned.

 If you are facing a charge and are in need of an experienced drug trafficking lawyer call, ensure you have the legal protection needed by hiring an expert attorney from Mass Tsang.
 Get a free consultation regarding your case by contacting us today.